 PT: It should never be a barrier.
-You have to accept it that you’re older but then see that it's a gift.
+You have to accept that you’re older but then see that it's a gift.
 And the gift is to enlighten.
-You actually have learned a lot in your life.
-And we can't live like our grandfathers.
-I knew both my grandfathers when they were my age and they were crusty old men.
-I knew what they were going to say and how they're going to act and how they were very nice to me but when they were in their mid to late seventies, they were fossils.
+You actually have learned a lot in your life, and we can't live like our grandfathers.
+I knew both my grandfathers when they were my age and they were crusty, old men.
+I knew what they were going to say and how they were going to act and how they were very nice to me, but when they were in their mid to late seventies, they were fossils.
 I choose never to become a fossil.
 Shall we meet Sheila for lunch?

 Paul Theroux's Favorite Items

 17" Natural Leather Flaptop Bag